-- The option to purchase the property at an agreed price, which has VAT implications for both the prospective purchaser and the vendor.
+- The option to purchase the property at an agreed price has VAT implications for both the prospective purchaser and the vendor.

-- The lease to allow the prospective purchaser to occupy the house for a set amount of time, which has VAT implications for the current property owner.
+- The lease allows the prospective purchaser to occupy the house for a set amount of time, which has VAT implications for the current property owner.

 If the prospective purchaser decides to purchase the house, any amounts they have already advanced towards the purchase, such as deposits or rent payments, will not be considered taxable.
 Note that while it is fine to discount amounts from the final sale price for rent paid, it is only allowable for part of the rent paid, not the whole.

 What is the current reduced rate of VAT?Since January 2017 the reduced rate of VAT has been set at 13.5%, in comparison with the regular rate of 23%.